colcrunch/killbot/README.md

  * Get the SDE in SQLite format here: https://www.fuzzwork.co.uk/dump/sqlite-latest.sqlite.bz2
     * Unpack the archive in the same folder as the rest of the bot files.
     * Rename the sqlite file to sde.sqlite
+  * Get the empty systems database here https://nyc3.digitaloceanspaces.com/colsfiles/systems.sqlite
+    * This should be in the bot's root folder.

 # Config
 Remember to rename `config.py.empty` to `config.py`, and to fill it in.